English Electric: Planned activities of the combined businesses

 Together these businesses covered the whole field of electrical machinery from the smallest fan motor to the largest turbo-generator.

 In November 1919, English Electric bought the Stafford works of Siemens Brothers Dynamo Works Ltd. In 1931 Stafford became English Electric's centre.

 However, there was no post-war boom in electrical generation.
 Though English Electric products were indeed in heavy demand, potential buyers were unable to raise the necessary capital funds.
 In 1922, a drastic reorganisation of the works was carried through and that managed to halve overheads.
 The Coventry Ordnance Works was practically closed down.
 Cables, lamps and wireless equipment were then in buoyant demand, but that would have been a new field for the company to enter.
 English Electric's business was in heavy electrical and mechanical plant.
 Both the 1926 general strike and the miners strike caused heavy losses.
 In 1929 part of the Coventry Ordnance Works was sold and the pattern shop at Preston, neither of which was required.

 By the end of 1929, it was clear the only solution to English Electric's financial difficulties was a financial restructure.
 The restructure acknowledged the loss of much of the shareholders' capital and brought in new capital to re-equip with new plant and machinery.
 In the event, an American syndicate fronted by Lazard Brothers and Co. bankers came up with the new capital, but left control in the hands of the previous shareholders.

 In June 1930, four fresh directors were appointed, filling four new vacancies.

 Ten days later, there was a formal announcement of an American arrangement.
-"English Electric, with works at Preston, Stafford, Rugby, Bradford and Coventry, had entered into a comprehensive arrangement" with Westinghouse Electric International Company of New York and Westinghouse Electric & Manufacturing Company of East Pittsburgh, Pennsylvania USA, whereby there would be an exchange of technical information between the two organisations on steam turbines and electrical apparatus.
+"English Electric, with works at Preston, Stafford, Rugby, Bradford and Coventry, had entered into a comprehensive arrangement" with Westinghouse Electric International Company of New York and Westinghouse Electric & Manufacturing Company of East Pittsburgh, Pennsylvania US, whereby there would be an exchange of technical information between the two organisations on steam turbines and electrical apparatus.
 It was made clear that this technical and manufacturing link did not carry with it any control from America.
 In recognition of the exchange arrangement, Westinghouse had offered to provide further capital, which would be less than 10% of the total, including that new capital organised earlier by Lazard Brothers.